agselberg/model_comparison_bustedph/Trait_Rate_Prop/README.md

+## COMPARING BUSTED-PH TO TRAITRATEPROP

+Note, this data only consisted of one gene but I could not find another paper with published data using trait rate prop.
+So I did ## NOT ## include this in the paper.

+Data from:
 What snakes and caecilians have in common?
 Molecular interaction units and the independent origins of similar morphotypes in Tetrapoda

 Anieli G. Pereira, Mariana B. Grizante, and Tiana Kohlsdorf